Evaluation Tasks#

 # Basic evaluation

-python -m spiking.eval_tasks --task go_nogo --model_dir models/go-nogo/
+python -m spiking.eval_tasks --task go_nogo --model_path models/go-nogo/model.mat

 # With custom parameters